 New York City man charged with stealing sword, bullhorn from Coach Rick Pitino's St. John's office

-New York City police say they have arrested a 25-year-old man for stealing a ceremonial sword and bullhorn from Coach Rick Pitino’s office at St. John's University
+NYPD arrested a 25-year-old man for stealing a ceremonial sword and bullhorn.

 NEW YORK -- A 25-year-old man has been arrested for stealing a ceremonial sword and bullhorn from Coach Rick Pitino' s office at St. John's University, New York City police said Saturday.